DIY Website vs Professional What’s Best for Contractors?

 DIY looks cheaper on paper.
 Let's dig deeper.

-DIY costs: Platform fee: $15–$40/month.
-Your time to build: 20–40 hours.
-If your billable rate is $75/hour, that’s $1,500–$3,000 worth of your time.
 Total first-year cost (including your time): $1,700–$3,600.
 And the site still might not show up on Google.

-Professional subscription costs: $97–$200/month ($1,164–$2,400/year).
-Everything included.
+$97–$200/month ($1,164–$2,400/year).
+Everything included: design, SEO, hosting, security, maintenance, unlimited updates.
 Your time investment: one 15-minute call.

 For most contractors, the professional option costs about the same when you factor in your time — and it actually works.
+One new customer from Google pays for the entire year.

 When DIY Makes Sense